dockstore/dockstore-documentation/docs/advanced-topics/guid-alias.md

 The main use of an alias is as a permanent identifier for an entity that is used to create a stable URL.
 Aliases can neither be changed nor removed.
 For example, an institution that must change its name would also like to modify its organization name in Dockstore.
 Similarly, a collection might change its name over time to highlight the current workflows in use.
 By providing an alias, a stable URL is created for a collection or organization regardless of its name.

 You can link to an organization that has the alias `MyOrganization` using the link [https://dockstore.org/aliases/organizations/MyOrganization](https://dockstore.org/aliases/organizations/MyOrganization).
-Similarily, you can link to a collection that has the alias `MyCollection` using the link [https://dockstore.org/aliases/collections/MyCollection](https://dockstore.org/aliases/collections/MyCollection).
+Similarly, you can link to a collection that has the alias `MyCollection` using the link [https://dockstore.org/aliases/collections/MyCollection](https://dockstore.org/aliases/collections/MyCollection).
 This is the recommended way to link to organizations and collections, as names can be changed, making linking by names quite fragile.

 If you would like to setup aliases for your organization or collection, you must first ensure that the corresponding organization has been approved.
 Then you can use one of the corresponding endpoints to create the alias.